-During the period under review, six new private companies were added to the portfolio.
-These businesses operate across a wide range of dynamic and emerging markets and add further sector diversification to the portfolio.
+During the period under review, eight new private companies were added to the portfolio.
+These businesses operate across a wide range of end markets and add further sector diversification to the portfolio.

 AMufacture is a provider of bespoke 3D printing, design and manufacturing services for the marine, renewable energy and industrial sectors.
-Utilising a new printing technology, the business combines its CAD capabilities with the team's design and engineering expertise to provide services to a wide range of customers, including corporates and SMEs from a range of sectors, the business has achieved rapid growth and is currently operating at maximum capacity.
+Utilising new printing technology, the business combines its CAD capabilities with the team's design and engineering expertise to provide services to a wide range of customers, including corporates and SMEs from a range of sectors.
+AMufacture has achieved rapid growth and is operating at maximum capacity.
 The investment by the Maven VCTs will enable the business to move to larger premises, hire additional staff and acquire new equipment.

 Drovo is a marketing technology business that specialises in on-vehicle advertising.
-It has developed a platform that uses digital roof mounted screens alongside an integrated software application to give companies and marketing agencies superior insight into the effectiveness of advertising reach.
+The business has developed a platform that uses digital roof mounted screens, alongside an integrated software application, to give companies and marketing agencies superior insight into the effectiveness of advertising reach.
 Its technology goes beyond traditional advertising, as the digital screens can be adapted in real time, allowing products to be advertised based on the location of the vehicle or potential customers.
-The funding by the Maven VCTs is being used to capitalise on the current market opportunity, providing the business with additional working capital.

-iAM Compliant is a software business that has established a strong position in the eLearning market and has two divisions, which operate independently. iAM Compliant is a cloud-based estates and compliance management platform, covering areas such as estates management, health and safety, status reporting and premises checks, which has achieved a good rate of recurring revenue and maintains a high level of client retention. iAM Learning has developed a digital learning library that contains over 275 continuing professional development (CPD) and Institute of Occupational Safety and Health (IOSH) approved courses, covering a wide range of topics such as cyber security, leadership, mental health and safeguarding.
+iAM Compliant is a software business that has established a strong position in the eLearning market and has two divisions which operate independently. iAM Compliant is a cloud-based compliance management platform, covering areas such as estates management, health and safety, status reporting and premises checks, which has achieved a good rate of recurring revenue and maintains a high level of client retention. iAM Learning has developed a digital learning library that contains over 275 continuing professional development (CPD) and Institute of Occupational Safety and Health (IOSH) approved courses, covering a wide range of topics such as cyber security, leadership, mental health and safeguarding.
 The courses are designed to be accessible and engaging, and existing clients include Countrywide, DPD, Dunelm, Lotus Cars and Moonpig.
 The funding from the Maven VCTs is being used to enhance product development, support sales and marketing initiatives, and to provide additional working capital to assist growth.

-Laverock Therapeutics is a specialist pre-clinical drug discovery company that has developed a gene silencing platform for use in the creation of next generation cell therapies focusing on diabetes, solid tumour immunotherapy and T-Cells.
-Its differentiated technology enables the development of cell therapies that are stable and programmable, which offers scope to improve the efficacy and safety, whilst also addressing many of the limitations of existing approaches.
+Laverock Therapeutics is a specialist pre-clinical drug discovery company that has developed a gene silencing platform for use in the creation of next generation cell therapies, focusing on diabetes, solid tumour immunotherapy and T-Cells.
+Its differentiated technology enables the development of cell therapies that are stable and programmable, which offers scope to improve their efficacy and safety, whilst also addressing many of the limitations of existing approaches.
 The funding from the Maven VCTs is being used to validate the core technology and generate pre-clinical data across key programmes.